BabatImReal/fa-dae2-capstone-Tran-Quoc-Dat-Nguyen/README.md

 ## 🎯 Project Overview

-This capstone project builds a comprehensive **AI Music Recommender Agent** that provides personalized music recommendations using modern data engineering practices.
-The system implements an end-to-end ELT (Extract, Load, Transform) pipeline that collects music data from multiple sources, processes it through cloud infrastructure, and serves AI-powered recommendations.
+This capstone project is a data engineering initiative to build a robust pipeline for music data, enabling personalized music recommendations through modern ELT (Extract, Load, Transform) practices.
+The system integrates music data from multiple sources, processes it via cloud infrastructure, and supports AI-powered analytics and recommendations.

 ### 🎼 What We're Building
 - **AI-powered music recommendation engine** using collaborative filtering and content-based algorithms